Acupuncture effective on many points

 Struggle?
 Challenge!

 Ah, challenge!
-That sounds better than struggle!
+That already sounds better than struggle!

 When the penny drops

 Conviction is a remarkable phenomenon.
-Or the step before that, the awareness, the moment when the penny drops, when you suddenly see it, feel it in your whole body: I'm done with this, I'm going to do it differently.
+Or the step before that, awareness, the moment when the penny drops, when you suddenly see it, feel it in your whole body: I'm quitting, I'm going to do it differently.
 Sometimes it's triggered by something you read, something someone says, an event, a TV broadcast, a podcast, an interview.
 Something that strikes a chord with you, laying the foundation on which your conviction, solid as a rock, can stand.
 Then making a decision for yourself suddenly becomes the most logical thing you can do.
-A decision that you fully support and will continue to support!
+A decision you fully support and will continue to support!
 That's what keeps you going.

-Acupuncture and acupressure
+Acupuncture and Acupressure

-Looking for inspiration to make the penny drop?
+Get inspired to make the penny drop?

-Trimbos Institute - Prof. dr. Erik Scherder on alcohol
+Trimbos Institute - Prof. Dr. Erik Scherder on alcohol

 You Tube: keyword addiction